jonathangn/jonathangn/readme.md

 I'm passionate developer and designer from Colombia, qualified and acquainted with Ionic, Angular, Next, React, MySQL, Mongo, Node and Java.
 I'm solving problems oriented, logical and creative.
 Building better and better trusted, robust and efficient components is my goal 🙂.

 I have experience in front-end and back-end projects for web and mobile apps.
 I've worked with agile frameworks and really enjoy investing time updating knowledge and improving my skills.
+Nowadays, I learn about cyber security, hoping to create better products together 🎓

 - 💻 **I’m currently looking for new opportunities and challenges as part of a multicultural team**.

-- 🎓 My path continues, I learn about cyber security, hoping to create better products together.
+-  My path continues, .

 </br>